coltcoan/Archtrack/README.md

 ### Backup Your Data

-Simply copy your ProjectTracker-Data folder to back up all your projects and customers!
+Simply copy your ArchTrack-Data folder to back up all your projects and customers!

 ## Available Scripts